 SLT declares that she has no competing interests.

-Ms Sherri K. Zelazny and Dr Susan L. Thibeault would like to gratefully acknowledge Dr Michael Johns, a previous contributor to this topic.
-MJ declares that he has no competing interests.
+Dr Rita Patel and Dr Susan L. Thibeault would like to gratefully acknowledge Dr Michael Johns and Ms Sheeri K. Zelazny, previous contributors to this topic.
+MJ and SZ declare that they have no competing interests.

 Julina Ongkasuwan, MD